utiasDSL/safe-control-gym/tutorial.md

 ##### A note on configuration management using `Registry()`:

 The `Registry()` class is a singleton that manages all the default configurations in safe-control-gym.
 The registry uses an id to fetch the required configuration file.
-The assignments of the ids to their respective yaml files can be found in __init__.py for controllers and __init__.py for envs (or tasks)
+The assignments of the ids to their respective yaml files can be found in <!-- include path --> __init__.py for controllers and <!-- include path --> __init__.py for envs (or tasks)

 #### Command Line Options

-The configuration used by the experiment is specified in three ways via the command line
+The configuration used by the experiment is specified in three ways via the command line:

 1. --algo : this loads the default configuration for controller/algorithm used in the experiment
 2. --task : this loads the default configuration associated with the agent model used in the experiment
 3. --overrides : this loads an overrides file that makes an desired modifications to the default configuration files you are using

 #### Experiment Configurations

+For a specific experiment, you are need to specify the parameters you want to use using the default configurations as a starting point.
+To do this, we specify the algo and task configurations in the override file specified by the commandline.
+This file combines the overrides for the algorithm and the task.

-- task_config: specifies the kind of
+- task_config:
     - used in override to signal start of the task configuration parameters
+    - can be used to specify disturbances and constraints to apply to the experiment as well
+    - specific options for the task_config can be found in the Task Configuration section
 - algo_config:
     - used in override to signal start of the controller configuration parameters
     - defined in __init__.py in XX (controllers)

-- env_config:
-    - Specify the cost/reward function, constraints, disturbances
-- kinds of tasks - stabilization and traj tracking
-- algo and task load the basic configs - use overrides to modify the parameters
+Note: algo and task commandline options load the basic configs, use overrides to modify and add parameters.

-### Other command line options
+##### Other command line options
 --tag
---seed
+--seed - randomization seed
---device
---output_dir
---restore
+--device - where to perform training (cpu or gpu(?))
+--output_dir - where to store any outputed models --restore - path to a pretrained model to use in the experiment

 #### Control Approaches
 1. Control and Safe Control Baselines: